-The $7 million ad account of the Texas Dairy Queen Opera-tors’ Council is going into play for the first time in 15 years.
-A select number of agencies will be contacted in the next week.
-Incumbent Grey in Irving, Texas, is “looking forward to demonstrating [its] firepower.”
+The $7 million advertising account of the Texas Dairy Queen Operators’ Council is going into play for the first time in 15 years.
+A select number of agencies will receive a request for proposal in the next week.
+The incumbent, Grey in Irving, Texas, will defend.

 Magazine Hot List